gmpatil/sdcnd/p05_vehicleDetection/writeup_report.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-Used file from [here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) as a template writeup for this project and a starting point.
+Used file from [here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) as a template and starting point writeup for this project.

 ###Histogram of Oriented Gradients (HOG)